The National Capital Area Chapter

 Man & Woman of the Year Campaign

-We are excited to once again begin inviting dynamic and passionate candidates to engage in a ten-week intensive fundraising competition to earn The Leukemia & Lymphoma Society's "Man & Woman of the Year" titles, by raising funds for blood cancer research.
+We are excited to once again have dynamic and passionate candidates engaging in a ten-week intensive fundraising competition.
+They work hard to try to earn The Leukemia & Lymphoma Society's "Man & Woman of the Year" titles by raising funds for blood cancer research.
 The 2015 campaign kicks off on April 2, 2015 and culminates in a celebration of everyone's efforts at the Grand Finale Gala on Saturday, June 13.